abikesa/music/modes.md

    - Objective expressionism or aestheticism
       1. Extending the `triad` to `7th`, `9th`, `11th`, `13th`
       2. Introduction of polytonality: e.g. a single chord including Cmaj  triad + F#maj triad
-      3. Here we can have refreshing ambiguities, but still within limits
+      3. Here we can have refreshing ambiguities, but still within limits (like a chold shower in Bernstein's own words)

    - Rennaissnace from Subjective expressive impressionist stuff from all the arts at the time
    - Note that it retains expressionism but with less navel-gazing